danieladugyan/Hackflight/README.md

 This fork contains some changes specific to my drone build.
-If you've chosen to use my exact components detailed in my report, I recommend starting by checking out the code in this example.
+If you've chosen to use my exact components detailed in my report, I recommend starting by checking out the code in <a href="https://github.com/danieladugyan/Hackflight/blob/danielfork/examples/DA_HackflightESP32_FC.ino">this example</a>.
 This can be uploaded to an ESP32.
 Go ahead and play around with the two receivers added (dualshock and espnow), or maybe the various motor protocols.
 Good luck!

 <hr>